openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 @sphinxdirective

-To install the latest available **Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL™ Driver** for your operating system, see its [installation guide on GitHub](https://github.com/intel/compute-runtime/releases/latest).
+To install the latest available **Intel® Graphics Compute Runtime for oneAPI Level Zero and OpenCL™ Driver** for your operating system, see its `installation guide on GitHub <https://github.com/intel/compute-runtime/releases/latest>`_.

 .. note::